Dentist in Silver Spring

 What is the procedure like?

 Crowns are prepared and delivered in two appointments.
 In the initial appointment, your tooth will be prepared or shaped.
-After this step, an Impression of the new shape is taken and the Laboratory will use this impression to fabricated a custom made crown for it.
+After this step, an Impression of the new shape is taken and the Laboratory will use this impression which can be a digital impression (depending on the case) to fabricated a custom made crown for it.
 At the end of this first appointment, your tooth will have a temporary crown placed on it.
 During the second visit, the temporary crown will be removed and the permanent custom made crown will be tried in and if it passes all the test, it will be glued/bonded onto your tooth.

 Do crowns require special care?